hazelnutx/food-app/README.md

 which you see me do all over this project.

 ### Excessive non-batched API requests
-In searchForFoods I am performing multiple API calls and composing the results into a convenient rich client side data structure.
+In [searchForFoods.ts](src/api/custom/searchForFoods.ts) I am performing multiple API calls and composing the results into a convenient rich client side data structure.
 This consumes our rate limit quicker than necessary, but it was a very cheap design in terms of development, which I decided was okay for the goals of this project.